Are Almond Madeleines a cookie or a cake? I don’t care! I only know that they’re so easy to make and even easier to eat.

 Instructions

-- Melt the butter in a small saucepan.
+- Melt 6 oz unsalted butter in a small saucepan.
 Continue heating the butter until it foams, bubbles and the milk solids fall to the bottom of the pan.
 Allow the milk solids to brown.
 Pour the browned butter into a small dish, leaving the browned milk solids in the pan.

 - Reserve a tablespoon of the browned butter to grease the Madeleine pan.
 Set aside the remaining butter to cool but not solidify.

-- Whisk together the flour, almond flour (ground almonds) and salt and set aside.
+- Whisk together 2 ½ oz all purpose flour, 2 oz almond flour, ⅛ teaspoon table salt and set aside.

-- Whisk the eggs with the sugar and extracts until the eggs are pale, aerated and leave a "ribbon" when the whisk is drawn through the mix.
-Fold in the flour with a wire whisk.
+- Whisk 3 large eggs, 1 large yolk, 5 oz granulated sugar, ¼ teaspoon vanilla extract and ½ teaspoon almond extract until the eggs are pale, aerated and leave a "ribbon" when the whisk is drawn through the mix.
+Fold in the flour with a balloon whisk.
 Fold in the browned butter.
 Set the batter aside to rest for 1 hour

 - Place a heaping tablespoon of batter into each cookie mold.

-- Bake 8-10 minutes until golden brown.
+- Bake 8-10 minutes until golden brown and the center springs back when pressed.
 Best eaten slightly warm or within a couple of hours of baking.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.